plastic-labs/tutor-gpt/www/README.md

 # Tutor-GPT Web UI

-This directory contains the code for the Web-UI of Tutor-GPT.
+This directory contains the code for the Full Stack Web-UI of Tutor-GPT.
 It is developed using [Next.js](https://nextjs.org/) and [pnpm](https://pnpm.io).

 The project uses [Supabase](https://supabase.com/) for authentication and managing users subscriptions